Special Educational Needs, Disability [SEND] and Inclusion

 Making a Complaint

 If you are unhappy about the level of support your child is receiving for their special need, please, in the first instance, talk to the school about your concerns.
-You can contact the school and ask to speak to the headteacher Mr.Dixon or the SEND lead, Mrs Roberts, to express your concerns.
+You can contact the school and ask to speak to the headteacher Mr.Dixon or the SEND lead, Mrs Goodwin, to express your concerns.
 We are confident we will be able to resolve any issues you have and agree a way forward.
 However, if you feel your concerns are not being addressed and you wish to make a complaint, please see our Complaints Policy, which is in the Policies section under ‘For parents.’
 The policy outlines the steps you can follow.